K-Pat/Recipes-Ratings-Analysis/README.md

 - **Performance**: The baseline model achieves a test RMSE of 496.00 calories.
 This means that on average, the model's predictions are off by approximately 496 calories from the true calorie values.
 The training RMSE is 516.51 calories, and the test RMSE is actually slightly lower, indicating good generalization with no signs of overfitting.

 - **Model Assessment**: This baseline model is a reasonable starting point, but there is significant room for improvement.
 The model uses only two simple features, and while these features do show associations with calories (as demonstrated in the exploratory data analysis), they capture only a limited amount of the variation in calorie content.
 The relatively high RMSE (496 calories) compared to the mean calorie count (approximately 419 calories) represents a 118.5% error rate, suggesting that many other factors influence recipe calories that are not captured by these two features alone.
-In the final model, we will add more features and potentially use a more sophisticated modeling algorithm to improve performance.
+In the final model, I will add more features and potentially use a more sophisticated modeling algorithm to improve performance.

 <!-- #endregion -->

 # Final Model <a name="finalmodel"></a>

-For our final model, we transitioned from the Linear Regression model to a **Random Forest Regressor** due to the limitations of the baseline model in terms of performance.
+For our final model, I transitioned from the Linear Regression model to a **Random Forest Regressor** due to the limitations of the baseline model in terms of performance.
 The Random Forest Regressor was chosen because it handles non-linear relationships effectively, is robust to overfitting, and performs well on datasets with mixed feature types.

-- **Description**: Our final model uses additional features beyond the baseline, including `minutes` (cooking time), `n_steps` (number of steps), and several engineered features derived from the ingredients list.
-These features were added based on domain knowledge and exploratory data analysis, which showed that recipe complexity and ingredient composition are important factors in calorie content.
+- **Description**: The final model uses additional features beyond the baseline, including `minutes` (cooking time), `n_steps` (number of steps), and several engineered features derived from the ingredients list.
+These features were added based on exploratory data analysis, which showed that recipe complexity and ingredient composition are important factors in calorie content.

 - **New Features Added**:
   1. **`minutes` (Cooking Time)** - Quantitative feature transformed with QuantileTransformer.
 Cooking time can indicate recipe complexity and preparation method, which may correlate with calorie content.
 QuantileTransformer handles outliers and non-linear relationships.